nesg-ugr/msnm-sensor/dashboard/README.md

 Running the previous command will install everything needed.

 	(py35) $ pip install -r requirements.txt

+#### Configuration

+By default the dashboard links to the obtained output files by running the experiment in *examples/scenario_4/* We recommend you to link output data folders by running this command:

+    $ (py35) ln -s ../examples examples

+However the output folder can be configured accordingly by modifying *dashboard/mainboard/config.py* file.
+In this case move the file *examples/scenario_4/global.yaml* to the new folder.

 #### How to run the dashboard application